Homie-Ai-project/homie_orchestrator/README.md

 🎮 **Simple as a game console** - Web UI so intuitive, your family can manage it

 **Perfect for:**
-- 🤖 **AI Enthusiasts** - Run homei_ai, Ollama, and other AI services privately and securely
+- 🤖 **AI Enthusiasts** - Run homie_ai, Ollama, and other AI services privately and securely
 - 🧠 **AI Self-Hosters** - Deploy your own ChatGPT alternatives, LLMs, and AI APIs at home
 - 🌐 **Edge AI Computing** - Jetson Nano, Raspberry Pi, and industrial AI deployments
 - 👨‍💻 **AI Developers** - Local AI development environments that mirror production